r-lib/cli/tests/testthat/_snaps/rlang-errors.md

       Must index an existing element:
       i There are 26 elements.
       x You've tried to subset element 100.

+---

+    Code
+      wrn$cli_bullets
+    Output
+                                                                                i
+          "Must index an existing element:"              "There are 26 elements." x
+      "You've tried to subset element 100."

 # cli_warn [ansi]